TheBevyFlock/bevy-quickstart-book/book/src/2-basics/physics.md

 ## Collisions

-One of the easiest way to test collisions is to consider everything is round, and then check that the distance between two objects is less than the sum of their radii.
+One of the easiest way to test collisions is to assume that everything is round, and then check that the distance between two objects is less than the sum of their radii.
 This is a close enough approximation that works well in our case.
 Another basic shape that is often used for collision detection is `AABB` (for Axis-Aligned Bounding Box, so a rectangle).

 Let's get the position of the player, and check the distance with every asteroid.